 Paddle Horicon Marsh

 Features of the day are the 6.5 mile trail at the Horicon Marsh State Wildlife Area, listening and talking to wildlife staff from the Wisconsin Department of Natural Resources (DNR) who will be posted at various stopping places along the canoe/kayak trail, a free shuttle back to your vehicle, help loading and unloading your vessel, and free parking.
-The trail starts at the Green Head Boat Landing and ends at Nebraska Street Landing in Horicon.
+The trail starts at the Green Head Boat Landing and ends at Nebraska St. Landing in Horicon.

-The DNR wildlife staff will briefly cover topics focusing on the many recreational opportunities at the marsh including hiking, hunting, trapping, fishing and snowshoeing.
-They also will be available for any other questions.
+The DNR wildlife staff will briefly cover topics related to the marsh’s wildlife and will be available for any other questions.
 DNR staff will also be along the route in an airboat to show people one of the many management tools that are used on Horicon Marsh.
 This is a great opportunity to talk with experts and learn from some of the people that work at the marsh every day.
 Also, restroom facilities will be available at the beginning and end of the trail.

 If you have your own canoe or kayak, a free shuttle will be provided by Johnson Bus.
 It will run from 9:30 a.m. to 1:30 p.m. from Nebraska Street Boat Landing in Horicon back to your vehicle at Green Head Boat Landing.